Toyota GR Yaris: GR Yaris RS

 Exclusive for the Japanese market, Toyota offers an entry-level, front-wheel drive GR Yaris RS.
 As it lacks the four-wheel drive system, the "GR-Four" emblem is eliminated, but otherwise the exterior bodywork of the RS is identical to the standard RZ trim level.
 Under the bonnet, the GR-built engine is replaced with a more regular Dynamic Force engine, the three-cylinder, naturally-aspirated, 1.5-litre, 88 kW M15A-FKS, which is mated to the K120 "Direct Shift" continuously variable transmission (CVT).
 The Direct Shift CVT includes a physical first gear (known as a "launch gear") and nine additional simulated gears, for a total of ten.
 The RS also uses the braking system found in the regular Yaris models.
 However, the rear double wishbone suspension system is retained.
 Weighing 1130 kg, it is 150 kg lighter than the RZ trim and the international GR Yaris model, which weighs 1280 kg.

 In April 2022, the "Light Package" variant went on sale, which further reduced weight to 1110 kg.

+2024 facelift

+On 12 January 2024 at the Tokyo Auto Salon, the car received a facelift and for the first time Toyota included an 8-speed automatic option and also Formula One-style paddle-shifters for semi-automatic mode.
+The 1.6-litre G16E-GTS three-cylinder is upgraded to produce 224 kW and 295 lbft of torque for the Japanese market model, on par with the GR Corolla.
+Engine upgrades also include "strengthened" valvetrain, a new undisclosed exhaust valve material, an increase in direct injection pressure, a new intake air pressure sensor, and redesigned lightweight pistons.
+The body rigidity and suspension are improved to support the power increase.
+The dashboard was reworked with a more driver-centric design, differentiating it from the standard Yaris.

+The GR Yaris facelift is set to commence production for the Australian market in late 2024 with showroom deliveries arriving in early 2025.

+The GR Yaris facelift was launched in Brunei on 3 January 2025.

+It was launched in Malaysia on 5 January 2025.